deccer/OpenGL-Getting-Started/docs/10-basic-triangle/10-basic-triangle.md

     I believe I mentioned 'glm' before somewhere.
 It's the vectormaths library we are going to use.
 It has types for various constructs which come in handy in graphics programming such as vectors, quaternions and matrices.

-Lets compare that to something from [LearnOpenGL](https://learnopengl.com)
+Lets compare that to how other tutorials usually define vertices

 ```cpp
 float vertices[] = {